coreos/fleet/Documentation/using-the-client.md

 ### Query unit status

-Once a unit has been started, coreinit will publish its status.
+Once a unit has been started, fleet will publish its status.
 The systemd state fields 'LoadState', 'ActiveState', and 'SubState' can be retrieved with `corectl list-units`.
 To get all of the unit's state information, the `corectl status` command will actually call systemctl on the machine running a given unit over SSH:

 ```
 $ corectl status hello.service